How to Treat Autoimmune Gastritis

 Virtually all autoimmune diseases require both inherited (genetic) factors and environmental factors.
 The main inherited factor associated with autoimmune diseases is a set of genes that code for many functions of the immune system, called the human leukocyte antigen (HLA) system.
 Mutations of some of the genes in the HLA complex are associated with autoimmune diseases.
 If you have inherited one of these so-called HLA susceptibility haplotypes, then your risk for an autoimmune disease rises significantly.

-While its generally necessary to have one of these gene mutations, it is still estimated that about 70 percent of the risk for autoimmunity comes from environmental factors.
-Many immunologists and scientists (Dr. Cordain included) studying autoimmune diseases now believe that increased intestinal permeability or a "leaky gut" represents a fundamental environmental trigger that precedes the development of most autoimmune diseases.
+While it’s generally necessary to have one of these gene mutations, it is still estimated that about 70 percent of the risk for autoimmunity comes from environmental factors.
+Many immunologists and scientists (Dr. Cordain included) studying autoimmune diseases now believe that increased intestinal permeability or a “leaky gut” represents a fundamental environmental trigger that precedes the development of most autoimmune diseases.

 Gluten-free diets are therapeutic for many autoimmune patients (not just celiac patients).
 That's because wheat contains at least four compounds (gliadin, wheat germ agglutinin [WGA], amylase-trypsin inhibitors, and thaumatin-like proteins) that can increase intestinal permeability and inappropriately activate the body's immune system.